olegsinavski/docker_mlgl/README.md

 So you can run 3d simulators like `gym` or `pybullet` there.

 ## How to setup proxy jump ssh
+This allows to call `ssh sandbox` on your laptop right into the sandbox on a remote dev server.

 Copy your keys from your development laptop to the remote server:
 ```
 scp ~/.ssh/id_ed25519 <ssh_name_of_the_server>:~/.ssh/